Pollution from Waste Incinerators in the U.S. in Relation to Regional Variations in Autism Prevalence

-Although major exposures to mercury and waste incineration emissions were seen (in Figure 1) to be unusually low in the Southeast compared with the rest of the eastern U.S., the exposures in the Southeast are not unusually low compared with those in the western half of the U.S.2 So additional explanation is needed as to why autism in the Southeast should be 50% lower than the U.S. average.
+Although major exposures to mercury and waste incineration emissions were seen (in Figure 1) to be unusually low in the U.S. Southeast compared with the rest of the eastern U.S., the exposures in the Southeast are not unusually low compared with those in the western half of the country.2 So lower levels of those exposures are little help in explaining why autism in the Southeast should be 50% lower than the U.S. average.

 As discussed earlier, there is evidence indicating that toxic exposures that appear to be linked to autism (Sections 3 and 4) only become potent after accumulating in mothers and becoming concentrated (Section 6), before being transferred to infants via breastfeeding.
-The U.S. CDC provides data about breastfeeding rates, broken down by states, for years going back as far as 2007; 2007 is a relevant birth year in relation to the later autism diagnoses dealt with in the Hoffman et al. study discussed earlier, and that year's data shows that the twelve states of the U.S. Southeast had a mean 12-month breastfeeding rate that was a third below the national average.43
+The U.S. CDC provides data about breastfeeding rates, broken down by states.
+It is worth looking at the CDC's data for the year (2007) that is closest to the birth years of the children researched in the Hoffman et al. study discussed earlier; that year's data shows that the twelve states of the U.S. Southeast had a mean 12-month breastfeeding rate that was a third below the national average.43

 Section 8: Other evidence linking early-life exposures in the U.S. to autism according to locations:

 There are substantial additional reasons to see links between breastfeeding, according to location, and autism.
 A 2011 study that investigated data from all 50 U.S. states and 51 U.S. counties found that "exclusive breast-feeding shows a direct epidemiological relationship to autism," and also, "the longer the duration of exclusive breast-feeding, the greater the correlation with autism."
-45 To read much more about other studies with findings pointing in this direction, go to Section 4 of www.pollution-effects.info.
-To read much more about correlations between geographic locations and autism rates, go to www.pollutionaction.org/breastfeeding-and-autism-and-cancer.htm.
+45 To read about other studies with findings pointing in this direction, go to Section 4 of www.pollution-effects.info.

 As the author of the above, my role has not been to carry out original research, but instead it has been to read through very large amounts of scientific research that has already been completed on the subjects of environmental toxins and infant development, and then to summarize the relevant findings; my aim has been to put this information into a form that enables readers to make better-informed decisions related to these matters.
 The original research articles and government reports on this subject (my sources) are extremely numerous, often very lengthy, and are usually written in a form and stored in locations such that the general public is normally unable to learn from them.